 - WAC systems can achieve up to ⅝” in depth

 - Angled cuts will influence wall thickness

 Structural Shapes / Profiles

 It is essential to note the difference between pipe and tubing when discussing structural shapes; pipe is measured in schedule (i.e., ½’ schedule 80 pipe, useful in standardized applications) while tube is measured by its wall thickness (i.e., outer diameter + inner diameter).
 In either case, laser tube cutting systems typically have settings for both measurement standards and offer custom setups for unique or non-standard structural shapes.

-Xometry can provide laser tube cutting on tube and pipe profiles including:
+Xometry can provide laser pipe cutting on tube and pipe profiles including:

 - Rectangular tube

 - Round tube

 - Square tube with a radius corner

 Ready to start your laser tube cutting quote?